ahalfpen727/.dotfiles/README.md

 # Push everything to A
 git merge master-holder --allow-unrelated-histories git push origin master

 ```
-Modifying default method for communicating with remote repositories
+## Modifying default method for communicating with remote repositories
-  Modify from https to ssh
+## Modify from https to ssh

 ```
 git remote set-url origin git@github.com:USERNAME/REPOSITORY.git.

 ```
-  Modify from ssh to https
+## Modify from ssh to https

 ```
 git remote set-url origin https://github.com/USERNAME/REPOSITORY.git

 ```

 -------------------------------------------------------------------------------------------------------------------------------
 # conda
-configuration for bioconda and other necessary channels
+##  configuration for bioconda and other necessary channels

 ```
-conda config --add channels defaults conda config --add channels bioconda conda config --add channels conda-forge
+conda config --add channels defau#lts conda config --add channels bioconda conda config --add channels conda-forge

 # create env from yaml file
 conda env create -f env.yml
 conda env create --name EnvName --file env.yml

 ```
 -------------------------------------------------------------------------------------------------------------------------------
 # Initializing Jekyll to View a Website or Blog
-Make sure that ruby and bundler are installed,
+## Make sure that ruby and bundler are installed,
-following the 'Requirements' section of GitHub's documentation.
+## following the 'Requirements' section of GitHub's documentation.
-Clone the repository and switch to the docs/ directory
+## Clone the repository and switch to the docs/ directory

 ```
 git clone http://github.com/developer/repository.git
 cd repository/docs
 # cd BioC2019/docs

 ```
-Install or update bundler to install the ruby pre-requisities.
+# Install or update bundler to install the ruby pre-requisities.

 ```
 gem install --user-install bundler
 # If the installer complains, add the suggested $PATH_TO_RUBY/bin directory to your ~/.bash_profile or ~/.bashrc